 Seeing your child every other weekend, a couple of times per month, or being denied overnight access could have severe effects on your relationship with your kids.
 It is important to continue to fight for the fair access that you and your children deserve, and a knowledgeable lawyer in Toronto could help when the system continues to disappoint you.

 The separation between you and your spouse could have a great and lasting effect on your children.
 When your kids are at their most vulnerable, it is important that you have adequate visitation rights so you can maintain a meaningful relationship with them.
-An experienced Toronto visitation lawyer like Paul Riley could help fight for a reasonable and fair parenting time agreement and ensure that the safety and well-being of your children are the top priority.
+Our experienced Toronto visitation lawyers could help fight for a reasonable and fair parenting time agreement and ensure that the safety and well-being of your children are the top priority.
 Call at any time to get started.

 Now you can have your Consultation with Paul Riley any time from the comfort of your own home.
 With video calls from Zoom, your Team at The Riley Divorce & Family Law Firm can meet with you virtually, and learn about your case.
 All you need is a smartphone, tablet, laptop, or desktop with a built-in camera and microphone.